GitHubbubble/rshell/README.md

 To create the binary files, run the following command: make

-This will generate a bin folder with rshell inside
+This will generate a bin folder with rshell inside.

 ===============EXECUTE COMMANDS=======================